Directly elected mayors in England: Referendum results

 As of October 2021, there have been 54 referendums on the question of changing executive arrangements to a model with an elected mayor.
 Referendums are triggered by council resolution, local petition or central government intervention.
 Of these, 17 have resulted in the establishment of a new mayoralty and 37 have been rejected by voters.
 Average "yes" vote is 45%.
 Typical turnout is around 30%, but has been as low as 10% and as high as 64%.
 The turnout is higher when the referendum coincides with another vote, such as an election.

-There have been eight referendums on the question of removing the post of elected mayor.
-Three mayoral posts have been disestablished following a vote and five retained.
+There have been nine referendums on the question of removing the post of elected mayor.
+Four mayoral posts have been disestablished following a vote and five retained.

 Two local authority mayors, those for Leicester and Liverpool, were created by city council resolution without holding a referendum.

 List of directly elected mayors

-As of May 2025, there are 26 directly elected mayors in England.
+As of May 2025, there are 27 directly elected mayors in England.